 Here is a short list of important things you should look at in your demo account.

 - Ease of use on Desktop & Tablet

 - The different types of options; 5 Minute Options, 60 Second Options, Long Term, Range, etc.

 - How the customer service reps and brokers answer your questions.

 Free Binary Options Demo Accounts

-Nadex (read review) is the CFTC licensed and regulated exchange in the United States, and as an American binary options broker they encourage you to start trading in demo mode first, see: http://Nadex.com.
+Nadex (read review) is the largest CFTC regulated exchange in the United States, and as a legal American binary options broker, they encourage you to start trading in demo mode first, see: http://Nadex.com/Demo/.

 Every binary options broker says that they will give you a demo trading account.
 The problem is that most of them want you to first open a real trading account, and deposit money there before they will activate the demo account for you.